shawlab-moffitt/BERLIN/4-Docker/README.md

 -   Clone the Docker project repository from its source.

 -   Open Windows command prompt and navigate to the directory containing the Dockerfie.
+For example:

 ```
 cd C:\Users\Administrator\Desktop\BERLIN_02\2-Single_Cell_RNAseq_Pipeline_docker\Single_Cell_RNAseq_Pipeline_docker